 In the past, securities class action litigation has often been initiated against companies following periods of volatility in their stock price.
+In particular, on September 7, 2022, a shareholder class action lawsuit was filed in the United States

+District Court for the District of Connecticut against the Company and certain of the Company's current and former officers.
+For more information, see "Item 1.
+Legal Proceedings."
 This type of litigation could result in substantial costs and divert our management's attention and resources, and could also require us to make substantial payments to satisfy judgments or to settle litigation.